 The practice is owned by an individual who is the principal dentist there.
 They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection, we collected 21 CQC comment cards filled in by patients and spoke with 2 other patients.
+On the day of inspection, we collected 11 CQC comment cards filled in by patients.
+All feedback received was highly positive.